awsdocs/aws-iot-docs/developerguide/mitigation-action-commands.md

 The contents of the request were invalid\.

 `LimitExceededException`
 A limit has been exceeded\.
-For information about mitigation action limits, see [Service Limits](aws.amazon.com/general/latest/gr/iot-core.html#limits_iot)\.
+For information about mitigation action limits, see [AWS IoT Device Defender endpoints and quotas](aws.amazon.com/general/latest/gr/iot_device_defender.html)\.

 `RequestAlreadyExistsException`
 A mitigation action with this name already exists\.
 This error occurs only if another mitigation action exists with the same name but different parameters\.